dmlb2000/pacifica-cartd/README.md

 Remember to include the port and ending /

+DATABASE_LOGGING - Optional - Set if you want to debug the Peewee queries.
+Causes the queries to be printed out

 ## cartserver

 The wsgi web server for the cart which provides the API